-in the Department of Physics at the University of Maryland may take part in JQI research if selected by a Fellow.
+Graduate students in the Department of Physics at the University of Maryland may take part in JQI research if selected by a Fellow.
 Students should make inquiries directly to the Fellow whose research area is of interest.
-For general information about applying to the Department of Physics graduate program, see:
+For general information about applying to the Department of Physics graduate program, please visit http://umdphysics.umd.edu/academics/graduate/grad-prospective-students.html.

 In addition, JQI has a limited number of Graduate Assistantships.

-are required to work in close collaboration with JQI Fellows.
+JQI Graduate Fellowships are awarded to exceptional applicants.
+Graduate fellows are required to work with one of the JQI Fellows.
 The term of appointment is two years, renewable yearly for up to five years.
-The initial salary will be a research-assistant salary of $20,000 per year and a $10,000 fellowship for a total of $30,000 plus benefits.
+The annual stipend is $36,000 and benefits are included.
+There is no tuition charge.
 JQI is an Equal Opportunity / Affirmative Action employer and applications from women and minorities are encouraged.

-Follow the procedure procedure for applying to the Physics Graduate Program at:
+To be considered, please follow the procedure for applying to the Physics Graduate Program at: http://www.gradschool.umd.edu/admissions/application-process/step-step-guide-applying.

 Both the PFC and JQI supports undergraduate researchers throughout the year.
 Students can apply for a summer research opportunity by contacting individual research groups/JQI fellows.
 Here are some example publications of the research undergraduates: